trxdave/ireland-rugby-quiz/README.md

 ![alt text](<documentation/color/colours.png>)

 - '#030303' used for primary text.
-- '#00744c' used for primary highlights.
+- '#00744c' used for the background Button and Background Question Container/Result.
 - '#ffffff' used for secondary text.
 - '#f1807E' is used to highlight the answer in red.
 - '#adff2f' is used to highlight the answer in green.